REQUIREMENTS FOR CONTINUED FINANCIAL AID ELIGIBILITY

 There are two options a student may pursue in order to regain eligibility for financial aid:

-- If special/extenuating circumstances exist, the student may submit a letter of appeal to the Financial Aid Office stating the reasons the standards requirements noted above were not met.
+- If special/extenuating circumstances exist, the student may submit a letter of appeal to the Financial Aid Office stating the reasons the standard requirements noted above were not met.
 This form is available online.
 In order to submit an appeal form, a student must also have completed a Free Application for Federal Student Aid (FAFSA) for the applicable school year.
 If the appeal is approved by a review committee, eligibility for financial aid will be reinstated on a probationary level.
 As outlined in DMACC procedure, financial aid recipients are allowed a maximum of two appeal approvals during their enrollment at DMACC.
 The student must also submit and agree to the terms of an Academic Improvement Plan.
 For details on how to appeal, see the college procedure policy ES 4300 for complete details.
+It’s important to note that there is a deadline for submitting appeals as indicated on the appeal form.
+Late appeals will not be considered until the following term.

 Note: Students who completely withdraw or fail all classes during their first term of enrollment will automatically go to Suspension.
 We encourage students to visit with an academic advisor or counselor and complete an Academic Improvement Plan and submit it to the Financial Aid Satisfactory Academic Appeals Committee for financial aid reinstatement consideration.